-The Open Educational Resources (OER) Working Group eagerly seeks applicants to join its first instructor learning community in Fall 2021.
-With support from facilitators and guest experts, we hope to join participants from across disciplines in their efforts to make their courses as financially inclusive as possible by eliminating or substantially lowering course material costs.
+The Open Educational Resources (OER) Working Group eagerly seeks applicants to join its second instructor learning community in Fall 2022.
+The facilitators will join participants from across disciplines in their efforts to make their courses as financially inclusive as possible by eliminating or substantially lowering course material costs.
 The emphasis of the community will be open educational resources (or OER), which are learning materials that carry open licenses and allow anyone to freely read, share, and modify them.
 These permissions also enable instructors to adapt them for greater cultural responsiveness and accessibility or even include students in building them.

 In the course of the learning community, participants will engage with the cohort to:

-Understand the spectrum of affordable learning materials available openly or through campus / UTL services, with an emphasis on OER
+Understand the spectrum of affordable learning materials available openly or through campus / UT Libraries services, with an emphasis on OER

-Search for OER that may be relevant to the courses they teach in one or more repositories and evaluate them using open rubrics
+Search for OER that may be relevant to the courses you teach in one or more repositories; identify OER gaps in landscape for potential development

-Evaluate course materials for basic accessibility best practices & cultural responsiveness; identify opportunities to enhance these aspects of OER and self-created course materials
+Evaluate course materials for basic accessibility best practices & cultural responsiveness; identify opportunities to enhance and customize these aspects of OER you find or develop

-Identify and interpret open licenses associated with OER created by others and those they wish to apply to their own materials
+Identify & interpret open licenses associated with OER created by others and those you wish to apply to your own materials

 Participation in at least five of six required discussion sessions